What's Your Limoges Home Worth?

 Based on its primarily rural character, employment growth has been based largely on local services and rural activities.

-Although there has been a decrease in the amount of people working in agriculture, it is still an important presence in the The United Counties of Prescott and Russell.
+Although there has been a decrease in the number of people working in agriculture, it is still an important presence in The United Counties of Prescott and Russell.
 Dairy and cattle farms dominate the industry in the Township of Russell.
 With respect to dairy farming, the Township of Russell has the highest rate in Eastern Ontario for total shipments of milk to processing plants.
 This fact highlights the success of the dairy industry in the Township.

 Is Limoges A Safe Neighbourhood?

 The Limoges Citizens Committee is a public committee which exists to promote improvements for the town of Limoges.
 The committee is open to all citizens who have an interest in the community.
 Any citizen of Limoges can bring forward issues of concern.
-Long term projects are also discussed at each meeting.
+Long-term projects are also discussed at each meeting.
 If someone has a particular concern, it can be added to the agenda when requested at the meeting.
 This ensures that the community works together to promote a better place to live.

-The biggest attraction located in Limoges is Calypso Park which is one of Canada's biggest waterparks.
+The biggest attraction located in Limoges is Calypso Park, which is one of Canada's biggest waterparks.
 It includes over 35 waterslides, 100 water games, and one of Canada's biggest wave pools.